kelu124/echomods/goblin/Readme.md

 ### What is it supposed to do?

-The aim of this echOmod is to get the signal coming back from a transducer, and to deliver the signal, analogically processed.
+The aim of this echOmod is to get the signal coming back from a transducer, and to deliver the signal, analogically processed, with all steps accessible to hackers.

 With more details, this [Goblin](/goblin/) board aims at getting a signal, and giving access to key points within the signal processing chain for ultrasound imaging, namely: